Moebius-loop/Moebius-loop/README.md

 ### Hi there 👋, My name is Brayan Wilis

-🔭 I’m currently working on a porject about condominium administration called Jaguar
+🔭 I’m currently working on a project about a condominium administration web aplication called Projeto Jaguar

 🌱 I’m currently learning React.js, Python